 The simplicity of this solution was pivotal to the roof’s speed and harmony of movement, as well as its compactness and aerodynamic efficiency.

 The Retractable Hard Top (RHT) unfolds and retracts in a record 14 seconds.
 Its mechanism is seamlessly smooth, giving the impression that its two sections simultaneously rotate.
 The RHT can deploy or retract when the car is moving.

 Designed around the whole retractable hard top concept, the 488 Spider has a spaceframe chassis made of 11 different aluminium alloys combined with other noble metals such as magnesium, each one used in a highly specific way.
-This yields the same torsional rigidity and beam stiffness figures as the coupé, improving the chassis' performance by 23% over that of its predecessor.
-Another extraordinary achievement, given that the roof is a structural element, which comes thanks to the skills developed by the Scaglietti centre of excellence which specialises in crafting aluminium.
+This yields the same torsional rigidity and beams stiffness figures as the coupé, improving the chassis’ performance by 23% over that of its predecessor.
+Another extraordinary achievement, given that the roof is a structural element, which comes thanks to the skills developed by the Scaglietti Centre of Excellence which specialises in crafting aluminium.

-The 488 Spider's set-up was adapted to meet the typical the demands of Spider driving and use.
+The 488 Spider’s set-up was adapted to meet the typical demands of Spider driving and use.
 Its dynamic behaviour is effortless on even the most challenging roads, underscoring the feeling of ease in driving on the limit.
-Over all, response times are 9% more rapid than the previous Spider without any compromise whatsoever being made on comfort
+Overall, response times are 9% more rapid than the previous Spider without any compromise whatsoever being made on comfort

 This is the result of the unique specialist vehicle dynamics knowledge Ferrari has built up in competition and which led to the adoption of a sophisticated simulator, similar to the one used by the Formula 1 team, which gave the engineers instant feedback from the test-drivers long before the first prototype was physically built.